 Teaching Math During Housework and Play

-Counting, more and less, bigger and smaller and patterns can all be taught as part of play or household chores.
-When you encounter a concept in your workbook find a hands on way to teach it as well.
-For example, when doing housework you can have your child sort cutlery into knives, forks and spoon when you're emptying the dishwasher.
-They can sort their plates, bowls and cups by color.
+Counting, more and less, bigger and smaller, and patterns can all be taught as part of play or household chores.
+When you encounter a concept in the workbook, find a hands-on way to teach it.
+For example, when doing housework you can have your child sort cutlery into knives, forks, and spoons.
+They can sort their plates, bowls, and cups by color.
 They can match socks when you're doing laundry.
 You can teach fractions while cutting up a pizza.

-You can teach concepts like patterns with toys.
+Use toys to teach patterns.
 For example, you can use toy cars and toy people to make various patterns like person, car, person, car, person and then ask what comes next.
 Board games are another great way to teach during play.
 Bingo can teach number recognition.
-Candy Land, Chutes and Ladders, Yatzee Junior and Hi Ho Cherry-O can be used to teach counting.
+Candy Land, Chutes and Ladders, Yatzee Junior, and Hi Ho Cherry-O can be used to teach counting.

 Preschool workbooks are a good introduction to shapes.
-You can also do shape hunts at home, at the playground and on walks.
-Shapes toys like the Learning Resources LER0134 Pattern Blocks allow kids to make pattern and pictures with shapes.
+You can also do shape hunts at home, at the playground, and on walks.
+Shapes-related toys like the Learning Resources LER0134 Pattern Blocks allow kids to make patterns and pictures with shapes.

-iPad and Android apps are another great way to reinforce concepts in math.
+Turn your iOS and Android devices into learning tools.
+Apps are a fun way to reinforce concepts in math.
 I recommend finding a few good ones and using them regularly.
-Some good iPad math apps for preschoolers are:
+Looks for concepts like matching, numbers, patterns, time, shapes, and fractions.

 Addition and Subtraction